cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-AWSDeepLens.md

 pre-built models that can run instantly with
 Deeplens. [@hid-sp18-522-deeplens]

-Several Features of AWS DeepLens are as below:
+Several Features of AWS DeepLens are listed next

-Integrated with AWS
+* Integrated with AWS

-:

-Build custom models with Amazon SageMaker
+* Build custom models with Amazon SageMaker

-:

-Broad framework support
+* Broad framework support

-:

-Fully programmable
+* Fully programmable

-:

-Custom built for deep learning
+* Custom built for deep learning

-: